ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 npm install grunt-perfbudget --save-dev
 {% endhighlight %}

+#### What can we do beyond minification?

+Minification is usually the first thing developers think of when talking about optimizing your code for speed.
+But what are the things we can do beyond minification?

+A lot of best practices on optimizing performance in your app are described in the [High Performance Browser Networking](http://www.amazon.com/High-Performance-Browser-Networking-performance/dp/1449344763) book written by Ilya Grigorik.

-For a lot more tips and tricks we sugget to [view the slides for Nicolás's talk on ponyfoo.com](https://ponyfoo.com/presentations/high-performance-in-the-critical-path).
+For all the detailed tips and tricks we suggest to [view the slides for Nicolás's talk on ponyfoo.com](https://ponyfoo.com/presentations/high-performance-in-the-critical-path).

 ****

 <img class="p-image float-image" width="200" alt="Anand Vemuri" src="/img/js-conf-budapest/speaker-brownhat57.jpg">